 Industry Segment and Geographic Information.
 The Company operates in a single industry segment - the discovery and development of therapeutics for the treatment of neurological and endocrine-related diseases and disorders.
-The Company had no foreign based operations for the years ended December 31, 2011, 2010 and 2009.
+The Company had no foreign based operations during any of the years presented.